Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/PID_writeup.md

   }
 ```

-* As a measurement of the change in performances, I am using the square root of the squared error, calculated as part of the `UpdateError` method ([`PID.cpp`](./srd/PID.cpp), line 185):
+* As a measurement of the change in performances, I am using the square root of the squared error, calculated as part of the `UpdateError` method ([`PID.cpp`](./src/PID.cpp), line 191):

 ```sh
   s_error = sqrt(pow(cte,2));
 ```

-* The tuning process start after a given number of iterations (by default 350).
+* The tuning process starts after a given number of iterations (by default 350).
 This allows the vehicle to reach some speed before starting to affect its trajectory.
 * The tuning process is stopped when the average delta gain, in percentage, becomes lower than a given threshold.
-This parameter is defined in [`PID.cpp`](./src/PID.cpp), line 215:
+This parameter is defined in [`PID.cpp`](./src/PID.cpp), line 221:

 ```sh
   double dp_avg = (fabs(dp[0]/p[0]) + fabs(dp[1]/p[1]) + fabs(dp[2]/p[2])) / 3.0;